taikoxyz/raiko/docs/README_Docker_and_RA.md

 }'
 ```

-Or use `./script/prove-block` like `./script/prove-block.sh taiko_a7 native 99999` to check readiness.
+Or use `./script/prove-block` like `./script/prove-block.sh taiko_a7 sgx 99999` to check readiness.
+You need to change to the latest block number and change from native to sgx if you are using sgx.

 The response should look like this: